k5iogura/darknetTWN/README.md

 I consider that re-training after quatization of weights is needed.
 How to train using some quantization methods? from ground, finetune?

+## Staged Traing Method(STM)
-I propose the staged training for yolov2-voc.cfg, yolov3-voc.cfg on [Darknet website](https://github.com/pjreddie) for full ternary weights network.
+I propose the staged training method for yolov2-voc.cfg, yolov3-voc.cfg on [Darknet website](https://github.com/pjreddie) for full ternary weights network.
 You can make full ternarized weights within 5 points accuracy drops for yolov2, yolov3 using this repository.

 Staged training generates Ternarized weights for yolov2-voc, yolov3-voc.